CARE/Sexual Misconduct FAQ

 Yes.
-A student can make a report about anyone they believe has violated the University’s policy on sexual offenses, stalking, or domestic or dating violence.
+A student can make a report about anyone they believe has violated the University’s policy on sexual and related misconduct.
 There may be times when this person has an existing relationship with the complainant.
-People in relationships can violate the sexual offenses, stalking, or domestic or dating violence policy, and it is important for the complainant to receive assistance and know their options for reporting the incident.
+People in relationships can violate the sexual and related misconduct policy, and it is important for the complainant to receive assistance and know their options for reporting the incident.
 Students are encouraged to contact staff if they are in this situation.

 What happens if I disclose information about an incident during public awareness and advocacy events?

 The University is not obligated to begin an investigation based on information that a person chooses to share during public awareness events that are designed and intended to be safe spaces for survivors to share experiences.
 These events could include candlelight vigils, “Take Back the Night,” protests, or other public events.
 The University may decide, however, to use the information learned at such an event to inform its efforts for additional education and prevention efforts.